Deadline: Now accepting applications, submit by May 15, 2018.

 The APS Public Policy Board (PPB) is committed to developing future leaders in public policy and is seeking applicants for its successful public policy internship program.
 PPB Interns participate in a variety of activities which provide an incredible learning environment for understanding how public policy impacts plant pathology.
 Additionally, the internship provides an opportunity to improve communication and leadership skills by representing and advocating for the interests of all APS early career members.
 If you have an interest in public policy, consider submitting your application.

 Applications should be submitted as one portable document file (PDF file) saved as last name, first initial (example: SmithT_internship.pdf), and include all of the items described below.
-All application materials must be received by June 27, 2016, and should be sent to Jacque Fletcher, Public Policy Board Chair, (email@example.com).
+All application materials must be received by May 15, 2018, and should be sent to Gwyn Beattie, Public Policy Board Chair, (email@example.com).

 Application submissions should include:

 The documents will be reviewed and the intern selected by the Public Policy Board.
-Announcement of the intern will be made by July 25, 2016.
+Announcement of the intern will be made in July.

 2007 Kimberly Webb